JSJ10FL/JSJ-allotment/content/index.md

 </style>
 <!-- End of Image Embed - Float Right -->

-There is a bench at the centre, where you can pray before you dive in
+There is a bench where you can pray before you dive in

 Enjoy.